 2. Make sure that what you are referring to is worthy of referral.

 Always be 100% sure that what you are referring to is worthy of immediate attention.
 Remember that you will call a person at a specific time, and on the spot, and regardless of what he does.
 Make sure that what you are reporting is indeed important.
 If you can do something within the scope of nursing practice to address the problem, do something about it.
 Ask your charge nurse if you have any doubts.

 3. Ensure that you did something to manage the situation.

 Before referring, make sure that you did everything that a prudent nurse would do and could do in a situation based on Nursing Standards and Scope of Practice.
 We have independent nursing functions that we could perform without the need for physician’s orders.
 Be courageous enough and have the confidence to manage.
 If you have doubts, ask your senior or your charge nurse.
 There is always something you could do in any given situation.
 Use critical thinking.

 Many times have we called physicians without having laboratory results in hand.
 Even if tests were done a day ago or even 2 days ago, some physicians will still ask for laboratory result parameters.
 Keep in mind that you must have them with you always.

 5. Be confident.

-You are a nurse and you have been trained to use triage even if you are not on duty at the emergency room.
+You are a nurse, and you have been trained to use triage even if you are not on duty at the emergency room.
 Do not ever think that you are lower than a doctor.
-We are under different departments and we are members of one medical team.
-Management cannot be possible without the other so we must work as a team.
+We are under different departments, and we are members of one medical team.
+Management cannot be possible without the other, so we must work as a team.
 Whenever you refer, be confident to speak to a doctor, even if he is a fellow or a consultant.
-You are his patient’s nurse and you are entrusted his patient’s care in his absence.
+You are his patient’s nurse, and you are entrusted with his patient’s care in his absence.